 In this section we assess quantitatively the theoretical predictions of our model.
 Note that these predictions are based on dollar returns, as in CARA-normal models dollar returns are normally distributed and deliver analytical expressions.
 However, the empirical analysis of this section uses rates of return, under which our theoretical results are intractable.
-We discuss this matter in Appendix B.13, where we show by means of numerical simulations and first-order approximations that all our theoretical predictions may be considered to apply equally to rates of return.
+We discuss this matter in Section IA.1 of the Supplementary Appendix, where we show by means of numerical simulations and first-order approximations that all our theoretical predictions may be considered to apply equally to rates of return.

-We start by defining two sets of betas ($\beta^{\mathcal{C}}$ and $\beta^{\mathcal{D}}$) that measure aggregate and cross-sectional variation in expected returns.
-The following proposition shows that these two sets of betas are linearly related to investors' betas, β , and empiricist's betas, $\widehat{\beta}$.
+We start by defining two sets of betas ( $\beta^{\mathcal{C}}$ and $\beta^{\mathcal{D}}$ ) that measure aggregate and cross-sectional variation in expected returns.
+The following proposition shows that these two sets of betas are linearly related to investors' betas, $\beta$ , and empiricist's betas, $\hat{\beta}$ .